 Remove the gujiya on a kitchen paper towel, to drain any excess oil.

-Cool completely, and store it in air tight container.
+Cool it completely, and store it in an airtight container.

 Note: If deep frying the gujiya, make sure to pleat the edges of the gujiya, to prevent any stuffing coming out during the frying process.
 Make a pattern on the edges by pinching and twisting the edges, starting from one end, until all the edge is sealed (pleated).